| (Editor's notes:

 debt issues with limited interest deferral characteristics may be

 classified within the 10% limit.
+Ratings Approach

-to Hybrid Capital Instruments
+to Hybrid Capital Instruments The capacity

 of a hybrid instrument to absorb losses by a financial institution